Applications of cotorsion triples: Introduction

-Moreover, we intend to study approximation theory and relative homological dimensions with respect to cotorsion triples.
-Let $(\mathcal{X}, \mathcal{Z}, \mathcal{Y})$ be a complete and hereditary cotorsion triple in $\mathcal{A}$.
-For any object $M$, we show that $M\in \mathcal{X}$ if and only if $M$ is ``projective'' with respect to any left $\mathcal{Y}$-approximation $f: N\rightarrow Y$, i.e. there exists the following completed commutative diagram:
+In this paper, we study some new aspects of cotorsion triples.
+In Section 2, some properties of cotorsion triples are given.
+For example, in Proposition \ref{prop 3} we show that for a complete and hereditary cotorsion triple $(\mathcal{X}, \mathcal{Z}, \mathcal{Y})$, objects in $\mathcal{X}$ are ``projective'' with respect to $\mathcal{Y}$, i.e. for any object $M$, $M\in \mathcal{X}$ if and only if there is a completed commutative diagram